sblask-webextensions/webextension-simple-form-fill/README.md

 Simple Form Fill
 ================
-Enter text into input fields by choosing items from the context menu or using the optional autocomplete.
+Enter text into input fields by choosing configured items from the context menu or using the optional autocomplete (not autofill) which suggest items based on typed input.

-New items can be added through the context menu while having some text selected or by changing the add-ons' preferences.
+New items can be added through the context menu while having some text selected or in the extension's preferences.

 Feedback
 --------